TJ Parker

 • Downhill Liability: Can be moved at the point of attack by bigger tackles in downhill run schemes.
 Struggles to consistently hold ground against combo blocks.

 • Sequencing: At times relies on initial burst instead of setting up counters across multiple snaps.
-Gets into position for pressures but doesn’t always convert to sacks.
+Gets into position for pressures but doesn’t always convert to sacks (most of his sacks come in bunches).

 • Wide Hands: Hands can land wide, limiting control and exposing him to counters.
 Gets into position for pressures but doesn’t always convert to sacks.